demichie/IMEX_SfloW2D_v2/README.md

 > docker pull demichie/sw_var_dens_model_alpine

-Create a folde for you simulation with all the input files and then run the container with:
+Create a folde for your simulation with all the input files and then run the container with:

 > docker run -v $PWD:/home/user_sw/SW_RUNS -i -t sw_var_dens_model bash